-Dr Ruth Harris, Consultant Gastroenterologist says:
+Commenting on the breath test machine Dr Ruth Harris, Consultant Gastroenterologist said:

 “It was an honour, for me, to be involved with this donor's hospital care from when I first met him in 2010.
-I have been so touched by the generosity of this unexpected gift in his Will and I am very pleased that we have been able to purchase this machine which will be used to care for patients that have similar conditions to the donor”
+I have been so touched by the generosity of this unexpected gift in his Will and I am very pleased that we have been able to purchase this machine which will be used to care for patients that have similar conditions to the donor.”

 Dr Ruth Harris with the breath test equipment

 There are 4 different ways of leaving a gift in your Will to us:

 Residuary legacy – this is a gift of the balance of your estate or a proportion of it donated to The Countess Charity when all your other wishes have been taken care of

 Pecuniary legacy –this is a gift to The Countess Charity of a specified sum of money.
 It is advisable that your Will is reviewed every few years as the value of your gift will vary over time